PrairieLearn/PrairieLearn/doc/course.md

 |   |   `-- ...         # configuration and assessments for Fa16
 |   `-- Sp17
 |       `-- ...
-+-- courseClientFiles   # files available from the client at all times
++-- clientFilesCourse   # files available from the client at all times
 |   +-- library.js
 |   +-- refs.html
 |   `-- formulas.pdf
-`-- courseServerFiles   # files only accessible from code on the server
+`-- serverFilesCourse   # files only accessible from code on the server
     `-- secret1.js
 ```

 * See an [example course directory](../exampleCourse) in PrairieLearn

-* See [clientFiles and serverFiles](clientServerFiles.md) for information on the `courseClientFiles` and `courseServerFiles` directories.
+* See [clientFiles and serverFiles](clientServerFiles.md) for information on the `clientFilesCourse` and `serverFilesCourse` directories.

 ## `courseInfo.json`